sl-solution/InMemoryDatasets.jl/docs/src/man/grouping.md

 ## `gatherby`

 The `gatherby` function uses the hashing approach to group observations based on a set of columns.
-InMemoryDatasets uses a customised algorithm to gather observations which sometimes does this without using the `hash` function.
-The `gatherby` function doesn't sort the data set, instead, it uses the in-house developed algorithm to group observations. `gatherby` can be particularly useful when sorting is computationally expensive.
+InMemoryDatasets uses a hybrid algorithm to gather observations which sometimes does this without using the `hash` function.
+The `gatherby` function doesn't sort the data set, instead, it uses the hybrid algorithm to group observations. `gatherby` can be particularly useful when sorting is computationally expensive.
 Another benefit of `gatherby` is that, by default, it keeps the order of observations in each group the same as their appearance in the original data set.

 The `gatherby` function uses the formatted values for gathering the observations into groups, however, using `mapformats = false` changes this behaviour.